ACCESS-NRI/build-ci/containers/README.md

 ## How to build `spack` for testing

-You can spack in a similar way to `build-ci`, with it's own upstream `spack` used for compilers and common packages.
+You can use spack in a similar way to `build-ci`, with it's own upstream `spack` used for compilers and common packages.
 This is also suitable for developers to test.
 Run the following Docker Compose commands:

 ```bash
 COMPOSE_BAKE=1 docker compose -f containers/compose.dev.yaml build